-Manage Innovation and Knowledge
+Manage Innovation And Knowledge

 You probably recognize that trade secrets are pervasive, not just in your company, but in all profit-seeking businesses.
 Surprisingly, just as pervasive among most companies is their lack of knowledge of the status of their trade secrets.
 Of course, you can’t reasonably manage something until you know it exists, yet most companies have no definitive record of their trade secrets, and thus manage them rather poorly, often failing to take reasonable measures to maintain their secrecy.
-Fortunately, the solution to this problem – taking a good inventory – is simple to understand, and relatively easy to implement.
+Fortunately, the solution to this problem – taking a good inventory – is easy to understand, and relatively simple to implement.

 Upon completing a professional IP audit, your company will gain a thorough understanding of the status of its IP (and potentially, all of its intellectual assets).
 In particular, a professional IP audit will systematically review how well your company has been respecting its own IP and other’s IP, by:

-1. Reviewing your company’s IP-related practices, records and documents;
+1. Reviewing your company’s IP-related practices, records, and documents;

 2. Inventorying IP controlled and/or used by your company;